 The gate still stands where it was but there’s an enormous amount of construction & buildings in the vicinity.
 Chhatris on its right can still be spotted, a Hindu cremation site.
 Beyond this gate is a highway which leads to Delhi.

 The development over 150 years is understandable but the haphazard & unauthorized construction one sees in the vicinity is an eyesore.
 Due to the populist policies and vote bank, authorities never bothered to check on it.
-There is a lot of filth near Galta Gate because this is a Hindu pilgrim site.
+There is a lot of filth near this ancient Gate because its part of a Hindu pilgrim site.
 People feed cows, monkeys, and other animals with offerings to earn good karma.
 One often comes across banana peels, grains, fodder strewed all over & animals loitering everywhere.

 It is not that cleaning doesn’t happen, the area is being cleaned on a regular basis but it is just not enough.

 Here is another travelers account of the visit to Galtaji Temple.
 This time from a Banarasi Brahmin – Vyas Ramashankar Sharma who visited Jaipur during 1903 AD accompanying a rich widow Dhanadevi Mahodaya as her personal secretary.

 “23 January.
 One and half kos (3 miles) from here is famous Galta, with numeroud temples worth seeing.
 To reach it, one has to climb up a hill, so a palanquin with eight bearers was arranged for Shri Sarkar Sahiba.
 We got up in half an hour.
 The hills are high and with binoculars one can see the magnificent town and forts.
 Galta has splendid mountain scenery.
 A waterfall feeds two large tanks.
 There is a small Shri Ram Temple and many other small buildings………….”

 All old pictures have been sourced from the Internet.
 In case, someone has any issues with this post, kindly let me know.